Ada-Developers-Academy/daily-curriculum/week18/tuesday/more-ember.js.md

 ```

 Now an instance of `Blog` will have a method `posts` which will return an array
 of `Post` objects.
-The way we specifify which `Post` objects to find in JSON is
+The way we specify which `Post` objects to find in JSON is
 using an array of ID's, for example with the fixture data

 ```js